 - You can try out alternative therapy like cognitive behavioural therapy (CBT), yoga, counselling therapy, family support, diet and lifestyle changes etc. These can help you reduce dependence on anti-depressants.

 - If you or your husband’s family has a history of depression, discuss it with a specialist.
 Find out what would be best for you, your family, and the baby to come.

 Studies have suggested that sildenafil (Viagra), ‘improved sexual function in 55% of men’ when taken with antidepressants.
-But do not self-medicate.
+However, do not self-medicate.
 Ask your doctor if it is safe for you.

 - Try to stay off the antidepressants sometimes.
 Try to conceive at that time.
 Check with your doctor if that is safe to do with the kind of antidepressant you are taking.

 - If you have acute or complex depression, use of antidepressants are necessary and can even be a life-saver.
 So, please see your doctor before you take any steps.